 June.
 A dull month.
 The month had a cold start.
 Coronation day was on the 2nd, with heavy rain; it was cold, too (about 12C in London).
-There was some flooding, particularly bad in the northwest.
-It became warmer for a while, before turning cooler midmonth.
+Travelling in an open carriage was no fun.
+There was some flooding, which was particularly bad in the northwest.
+A dreadful day.
+The month then became warmer for a while, before turning cooler midmonth.
 There were then some spells of heavy rain.
 There were notable thundery outbreaks on the 16th and 26th.
 On the 16th thunder was widespread across the east and north, with a particularly notable storm near Sedbergh (Cumbria), where 186 mm of rain fell.
 There was flooding in the Lune valley, houses and crops damaged; 106 mm of rain was reported.
 A larger area was affected by the storms of the 26th.
 72 mm in 55 minutes at Windermere.
 43 mm in 15 minutes at Melton Mowbray, with flooding in Leicestershire.
 Large power failure over south Wales.
 It was hot later in the month.
-The 30 minute rainfall record was set this month, with 80.0 mm at Eskdalemuir on the 26th (with 107 mm in total, and 97mm in 45 minutes.).
+The 30 minute rainfall record was set this month, with 80.0 mm at Eskdalemuir on the 26th (with 107 mm in total, and 97mm in 45 minutes).

 July.
 Wet in the NW, dry in the east, particularly Fife and East Yorkshire.
 Sunnier than average in the SW and west but duller in eastern England and Scotland.
 There were few warm days.